-Below is an image of the process of the Citric Acid (Krebs) Cycle magnified from the Metabolism Summary.
+Below is an image of the process of the Citric Acid (Krebs) Cycle magnified from the Metabolism Summary image you saw in 8.1.
 A continuation of our summary on metabolism follows below for the Citric Acid Cycle up until we reach the Electron Transport Chain where we will return to get the detailed information on this process first before continuing with our summary on all of the processes of metabolism.
 The green numbers in the image correlate with each of the steps listed below: